securityarch/cyber-dictionary/README.md

 Technology for encrypted traffic inspection (SSL or TLS)
 #### SSO
 Single Sign On
+#### SWG
+Network device that inspects user web traffic going towards the internet
 #### SYSLOG
 Protocol to deliver logs to SIEM (port 514)
 #### SaaS
 Software as a Service
 #### Sandboxing
 Technology to safety inspect potentially malicious files
-#### SWG
+#### Security Theater
-Network device that inspects user web traffic going towards the internet
+Reffering to the practice of investing in countermeasures intended to provide the feeling of improved security while doing little or nothing to achieve it.
 #### Sniffer
 Software or hardware solution to capture raw packets exchanged wired or wireless networks
 #### Split tunneling